oanapopescu93/blockchain/README.md

 ### Backend Setup

 1. Navigate to the backend directory: cd backend

-2. Install dependencies:
+2. Install dependencies: npm install
-npm install

-3. Start the backend server:

-npm run dev  # For development mode npm start    # For production mode

-The backend will run on http://localhost:3001.
+3. Go back: cd..

 ### Frontend Setup

 1. Navigate to the frontend directory: cd frontend

-2. Install dependencies:
+2. Install dependencies: npm install

+3. Go back: cd..

+### Webapp Setup

-npm install
+1. Install dependencies: npm install

-3. Start the React application: npm start
+2. Start project: npm start (for production) or npm run dev (for development)

-The frontend will run on http://localhost:3000 and interact with the backend.

 ## Using the Frontend to Interact with the Blockchain